tommeagher/gitintro/tutorial.md

 ##Cheats from the experts
-git fetch --all git reset --hard origin/master

-from Matt Terenzio, "for a complete fresh start"
+	git fetch --all git reset --hard origin/master from Matt Terenzio, "for a complete fresh start"

-Always fetch and merge instead of pulling.
-"Takes a little more time, but prevents many headaches."

-from Al Shaw
++ Always fetch and merge instead of pulling.
+"Takes a little more time, but prevents many headaches," from Al Shaw

-"Resolving merge conflicts with git checkout --(ours|theirs).
-Cause that’s what you want 99% of the time."

-from Al Shaw.
+"Resolving merge conflicts with
+	git checkout --(ours|theirs).
+Cause that’s what you want 99% of the time," from Al Shaw.
 More on this technique [here](http://gitready.com/advanced/2009/02/25/keep-either-file-in-merge-conflicts.html).

 	git mergetools
 from Jeff Larson, which pops open a GUI to help resolve merge conflicts

 	git blame
 tells you who made the changes to each file in a commit.
 This [and a bunch more good ones] (http://sunlightfoundation.com/blog/2010/07/16/a-few-git-tips/) are from Sunlight Foundation.